stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 ### Configure Restore

 Now, we need to create a `RestoreSession` object targeting the `stash-recovered` StatefulSet to restore the backed-up data inside it.
-Similar to the BackupConfiguration we, will use the Repository of `storage` namespace here.
+Similar to the BackupConfiguration, we will use the Repository of `storage` namespace here.

 **Create RestoreSession:**